GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 ![](/gdevelop5/interface/profile/home not logged.png)

- 3. Enter your username, fill your email address, and choose a password.
+ 3. Enter your username, fill in your email address, and choose a password.
  4. Then click **Create account**.
  5. To confirm your account creation, you will receive an email with a link to click on.